Quick Answer

 Prioritize your workflow constraints before the feature list.
 Start with how fast you need to record and share, how much editing you need, how much collaboration is required, and how much control you want over files.

 For short async client updates, Loom is often used for quick desktop recording and sharing.
 For polished deliverables, Camtasia fits advanced editing workflows.
-Descript fits transcript-led editing, and a browser studio workflow like StreamYard can help when you need screen, camera, and guests in one browser session.
+Descript fits transcript-led editing.
+Movavi Screen Recorder fits Windows or Mac desktop captures that want scheduled recording, on-screen annotation, and 4K export from a single standalone app.
+A browser studio workflow like StreamYard can help when you need screen, camera, and guests in one browser session.

 Run one test recording through your full share flow before you commit.
 Check video and audio quality, confirm you can download the files you need, and make sure a client can review without avoidable friction.
 Do not choose a sharing flow first and discover later that it does not match your control needs.